New Car Theft Odds Data for 2023: Which Models Are Most at Risk in the UK?

 However, there still are some car models that never appeared on the stolen cars database UK statistics.

-Least stolen cars in UK 2022
+Least stolen cars in the UK in 2022

 |Model||Production years||Thatcham security rating|